srinivasan-dev/protractor-cucumber-typescript-boilerplate/README.md

 - do a `git clone` of this project
 - go to the root of the project and execute `npm install`
+- Skip the next 2 steps.
+If you already installed `webdriver-manager` and it's up and running.
+- Install `webdriver-manager` globally on your machine.
+To install `webdriver-manager` please run `npm install -g webdriver-manager`.
+- After successful installation of `webdriver-manager` do the following steps.
+    `webdriver-manager update` (Setting up a Selenium Server) `webdriver-manager start` (Starting the Selenium Server)
+    By default, the selenium server will run on http://localhost:4444/wd/hub.

-- to get the tests running make sure you have a local `webdriver-manager` running (`directConnect` from protractor has some issues)
+- to get the tests running make sure you have a local `webdriver-manager` running. (`directConnect` from protractor has some issues, hope I will fix it soon).

-Then there are 3 ways to run tests:
+### Then there are 3 ways to run tests:

 1. Run 1 or multiple featurefiles.
 This can be done with `npm run e2e -- --feature=example` or `npm run e2e -- --feature= example,playground`.
 Only provide the name of the featurefile(s) without the `.feature`
 2. Run a specific tagged test(s) / featurefile(s).
 This can be done with `npm run e2e -- --tags=@tagName`.
 Please check the [docs](https://docs.cucumber.io/tag-expressions/) about how to use tags
 3. Run all the available featurefiles.
 This can be done with `npm run e2e`

 > **If you want to run tests and  nd after failure only rerun the failed ones, then use `npm run flake` to run it with `protractor-flake`**

+### To view the Test Report

+- Install `lite-server`.
+To install `lite-server`, please run `npm install -g lite-server`.
+- After succceful installation of `lite-server`.
+Goto your PROJECT_ROOT_DIRECTORY/.tmp/report (If you're in linux `cd PROJECT_ROOT_DIRECTORY/.tmp/report`)
+- Then run `lite-server`.
+- By default, lite-server uses port 3000.
+- That ist.
+Now you can goto http://localhost:3000/ to view the latest test reports

 ### Implement it in your project
 Just copy this to your project.
 Copy all the `dev-dependencies` to your projects `package.json` and do a new `npm install` of your project.